pgEdge/pgedge-helm/docs/install.md

 ## Step 3: Install the chart

 To install the Helm chart, you need to run the `helm install` command from the correct directory.
-This command needs access to two key parts of the downloaded `pgedge-helm` package: the chart itself (the `./` at the end) and the configuration file (`values.yaml`).
+This command needs access to two key parts of the downloaded `pgedge-helm` package:

+- the chart itself (the `./` at the end).
+- the configuration file (`values.yaml`).

 1. **Navigate to the Correct Directory**
    First, change your current directory to the location where you unzipped/downloaded the Helm chart.